vPeteWalker/EraWithMSSQL/hammerdb/hammerdb.rst

 #.
 Give the name of the database as **tpcc**.

 #.
-In the Database files table, scroll and select the path for tpcc and tpcc_log folder.
+In the database files table, scroll and select the path for tpcc and tpcc_log folder.

 #.
 For tpcc, set path to ``E:\data``.